 Guardian Australia has reported that thousands of Australian and international visitors had rushed to climb ‘the rock’ ahead of its permanent closure and had been queuing to scale Uluru in recent weeks, including hundreds to waited today, despite the sacred site being closed in the morning due to strong winds which made the climb dangerous.

-The Guardian reported today that 28-year-old Uluru-Kata Tjuta national park ranger, Tjiangu Thomas, said it had been easier waking up today – compared to recent weeks – kowing that the climb would be closing for good.
+The Guardian reported that 28-year-old Uluru-Kata Tjuta national park ranger, Tjiangu Thomas, said it had been easier waking up today – compared to recent weeks – knowing that the climb would be closing for good.

-“This is really important for me and for Anangu and for the region,” he told The Guardian reporters.
+“This is really important for me and for Anangu and for the region,” he said.
 “It’s a strong example of Anangu making decisions for their land.
 At the end of the day, respect is a choice.
 Obviously it’s disappointing but compared to the school holidays this [crowd] isn’t too much.”

 Human beings can be so horribly selfish and disrespectful – we see it all the time here in Siem Reap at Angkor Wat and the other temples – but it obviously affects us more when it occurs on our home soil, Australia, and especially when that abysmal behaviour is committed by other Australians.